MadhanRavuru/Master_Program_Academic_Projects/Master_Thesis/README.md

 ## Multi-Domain Learning for Multi-Output Classification of Red Blood Cells

-Code for this thesis project is only private and cannot be published, as the project is done in collaboration with **Siemens Healthineers AG**
+This includes my Master Thesis report.
+The thesis project is done in collaboration with **Siemens Healthineers AG**.